LampAndMaxAxie/LampAndMaxAxieBot/README.md

 2. Create your import file.
 Currently this takes the form: `seedNum, accountNum, accountAddr, discordId, scholarShare`, see `sampleTexts/` for an example.
 3. Copy the importScholars.py file from the scripts folder to the main code file.
 3. From your main bot directory, run `importScholars.py myImportFile.txt` for your input file.
 Note, importing like this is only necessary if you have a large number of scholars and don't want to add them to the bot one by one via Guide item 3 below.
-Can delete the script and import filw when no longer needed.
+Can delete the script and import file when no longer needed.

 ### Guide
 1. Adding Managers.
 This must be done by the ownerDiscordId configured in the config.cfg; there can only be ONE owner. `&addManager discordID`
 2. Removing Managers.
 This must be done by the ownerDiscordId configured in the config.cfg; there can only be ONE owner. `&removeManager discordID`
 3. Add Scholars.
-This can be done by owner/managers. `&addScholar, seedNum, accountNum, roninAddr, discordID, scholarShare, payoutAddr`. `scholarShare` is between 0.50 to 1.00. `payoutAddr` is optional, if you happen to have it; scholars can set it themselves via the bot.
+This can be done by owner/managers. `&addScholar seedNum accountNum roninAddr discordID scholarShare payoutAddr`. `scholarShare` is between 0.50 to 1.00. `payoutAddr` is optional, if you happen to have it; scholars can set it themselves via the bot.
 4. Remove Scholars.
 This can be done by owner/managers. `&removeScholar discordID`
 5. Update Scholar Share.
 This can be done by owner/managers. `&updateScholarShare discordID scholarShare`. `scholarShare` is between 0.01 to 1.00.
 6. Set Scholar Payout Address.
 This can be done by the scholar themself, or by owner/managers. `&setPayoutAddress addr [discordID]`. discordID is optional and only usable by owner/managers.